wmwxwa/tyk-docs/tyk-docs/content/developer-support/frequently-asked-questions/how_to_distribute_analytics_to_multiple_redis_shards.md

 ---
-title: "How To Configure Tyk To Distribute Analytics To Multiple Redis Shards"
+title: "How To Configure Tyk To Distribute Analytics Keys To Multiple Redis Shards"
 date: 2024-01-22
 tags: ["Analytics", "Distributed Analytics", "Redis", "analytics_config.enable_multiple_analytics_keys" ]
 description: "Explains how to configure the Gateway and MDCB for distributing analytics to multiple Redis shards."
 ---

 Tyk distributes analytics to Redis storage.
-A high volume of analytics can decrease performance, since all keys are contained within one Redis cluster.
+A high volume of analytics can decrease performance, since all keys are stored within one Redis server.

 {{< img src="/img/faq/enable-multiple-analytics-keys/redis_single.png" >}}

+In Redis, [key sharding](TO ADD) is a term used to describe the practice of distributing data across multiple Redis instances or *shards* based on the keys.
+This provides horizontal scalability and improved performance.

-To improve performance under high loads analytics keys can be configure so that they are distributed across multiple redis clusters.
+Tyk supports configuring this behaviour so that analytics keys are distributed across multiple servers within a Redis cluster.

 {{< img src="/img/faq/enable-multiple-analytics-keys/redis_distributed.png" >}}

-This FAQ explains how to configure the Tyk Gateway and MDCB to distribute analytics across multiple redis shards.
+This FAQ explains how to configure Tyk to distribute analytic keys across multiple redis instances.

 ## How To Distribute Analytics To Multiple Redis Shards